MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/SharePointOnlineList.md

 ### Change the authentication method

 In some cases, you may need to change the authentication method you use to access a particular SharePoint site.
 If this is necessary, see [Change the authentication method](../connectorauthentication.md#change-the-authentication-method).

+### Timezone Issues

+In SharePoint Online List (v1.0), you may notice that timezone data doesn't match what you would expect from your browser.
+The SharePoint web-based client does a local timezone conversion based on the browser's known of the user's timezone.

+The back-end API for Sharepoint uses UTC time, and sends this directly to Power BI.
+Power BI doesn't convert this, but reports it to the user.

+To get time into local time, the user must do the same conversion that the SharePoint client does.
+An example of the column operations that would do this:

+#"Changed Type" = Table.TransformColumnTypes(#"Renamed Columns",{{"Datewithtime", type datetimezone}}),
+#"Timezone Shifted" = Table.TransformColumns(#"Changed Type", {"Datewithtime", DateTimeZone.ToLocal})

+The first operation changes the type to datetimezone, and the second one converts it to the computer local time.